Montanakids.com | Official Montana Website

 Osprey

 Hunting on the wing, an osprey appears to glide effortlessly over the water.
-These large raptors have narrow wings, which they bend when soaring and scanning for fish beneath the surface.
-Ospreys have dark brown feathers on their back and a white belly.
-The head is also white, with a brown eye stripe extending from the eye to the shoulders.
-The undersides of the wings are white except for dark wrist patches and brown-barred flight feathers.
-Though smaller than an eagle, ospreys are still big, ranging in length from 21 to 24 inches with wingspans of 54 to 72 inches.
+Ospreys have narrow wings, which they bend when soaring and scanning for fish beneath the surface.
+They have dark brown feathers on their back and a white belly, with a mostly white head marked by a dark brown eye stripe extending from the eye to the neck and shoulders; the undersides of the wings are white except for dark ?wrist? patches and brown?barred flight feathers.
+Though smaller than an eagle, ospreys are still big, ranging in length from about 21 to 24 inches with wingspans of roughly 54 to 72 inches.

 An osprey may nest in any location that is near a body of water and provides safety and an abundance of fish.
-Osprey nests are generally found close to a body of water such as a lake, reservoir, or river.
-Even during migration, ospreys stay close to water, often following river valleys when they depart from Montana by October for wintering areas in Central and South America.
+Osprey nests are generally found close to a lake, reservoir, river, or large wetland, and even during migration they stay near water, often following river valleys when they depart from Montana in fall for wintering areas that can extend into Mexico, Central America, and South America.
+Many birds that nest in Montana leave by October, but some juveniles migrate even earlier, following established flyways south.

-Since ospreys are so particular about living close to the water, it’s not surprising that they are fish-eating specialists.
-Nearly their entire diet consists of fish; it is extremely rare that they will eat anything else.
-On the Upper Missouri River, salmon are commonly the catch of the day.
-Barbed footpads on the soles of an osprey’s feet and long, sharp, curved claws help it grip slippery fish so its lunch doesn’t get away.
-In addition, ospreys have dense, oily plumage and nasal valves that prevent water from entering the nostrils when it dives to catch a fish.
+Since ospreys are so particular about living close to the water, it is not surprising that they are fish?eating specialists.
+Nearly their entire diet consists of fish, and it is extremely rare for them to eat anything else.
+Along the upper Missouri River in Montana, studies show that ?rough fish? such as suckers (catostomids) are the most common prey, with trout and other salmonids and cyprinids (minnows) eaten in similar amounts, and perch also taken.
+Barbed footpads on the soles of an osprey?s feet and long, sharp, curved claws help it grip slippery fish so its lunch does not get away, and dense, oily plumage plus nasal valves that close during dives help keep water out when they plunge feet?first into a river or lake.

-Unlike eagles, which usually build nests in live trees below the tree canopy, sspreys prefer to build their nests at the tops of stout dead tree trucks.
-In the absence of a natural spot in which to build, however, an osprey will make its nest on manmade structures such as telephone poles and nest platforms designed especially for it.
-Such platforms have become an important tool in reestablishing ospreys in areas where they had disappeared.
+Unlike eagles, which usually build nests in live trees below the tree canopy, ospreys prefer to build their nests at the tops of stout dead tree trunks or snags.
+In the absence of a natural site, an osprey will make its nest on man?made structures such as power poles, channel markers, and especially nest platforms designed for them, and these platforms have become an important tool for maintaining and re?establishing ospreys in areas where tall shoreline trees are scarce.

 Osprey